dappnode/DAppNodeDocs/docs/smooth/deep-dive-into-smooth/rewards.md

 Therefore, we consider that a validator has 2 types of rewards:

 * **Pending Rewards**: Rewards that are not consolidated yet.
-They can not be claimed yet.
+They can not be claimed.
 * **Accumulated Rewards**: Rewards that are consolidated and can be claimed by the validator.

 :::info